farzad-bz/Harmonizing-Flows/README.md

 # Harmonizing FLows

-This codes are for submitted paper at IPMI203: "Harmonizing Flows: Unsupervised MR harmonization based on normalizing flows"
+The codes for "Harmonizing Flows: Unsupervised MR harmonization based on normalizing flows"

 ### Step 0: Preparing the data and training target task(segmentation)